LF-digitala-kanaler/LFDS/content/components/web/data-visualization/graphsandcharts.md

       * Map - 15 colors

       * Disabled / not selected / inactive color is grey #d9d9d9 (smoke).

+      ### Accessibility

+      ### Legends

+      Important to each graphical element is a legend describing the visual data.
+The legends should be 16x16 pixels, with text in Arial that describes the legend.

+      Position-wise, they should be in close relation to the graph itself.
+      Prefereble on the right or under the graph.

+      ### Interactivity

+      If the graph/chart has interactivity attached to it.
+Click on the legends to highlight the different parts in the graph.
+Even the text of the legend should be clickable.
     name: Design
   - content: content code
     name: Copy